History of Neil Gaiman in Timeline

 The Graveyard Book

-August 2010: Shooting of Doctor Who episode
+August 2010: Shooting begins for Doctor Who episode

 Loading Video...

-December 2010: Action Comics #894
+December 2010: Action Comics #894 released

-By 2010, it was reported that the film adaptation of "Death: The High Cost of Living" was no longer in production.
+By 2010, it was reported that the film adaptation of Neil Gaiman's *Death: The High Cost of Living* was no longer in production, marking a setback for the project.

-On November 20, 2011, Neil Gaiman appeared as himself on "The Simpsons" episode "The Book Job".
+On 20 November 2011, Neil Gaiman appeared as himself on *The Simpsons* episode "The Book Job", marking his guest appearance on the show.

 Loading Video...

-2011: Pratchett's Comments on Good Omens Collaboration
+2011: Pratchett comments on Good Omens

 Loading Video...

-In March 2013, a six-part radio play of Neil Gaiman's "Neverwhere" was broadcast, adapted by Dirk Maggs for BBC Radio 4 and Radio 4 Extra, featuring James McAvoy, Natalie Dormer, Benedict Cumberbatch, Christopher Lee, Bernard Cribbens, and Johnny Vegas.
+In March 2013, a six-part radio play of Neil Gaiman's *Neverwhere* was broadcast, adapted by Dirk Maggs for BBC Radio 4 and Radio 4 Extra, featuring James McAvoy, Natalie Dormer, Benedict Cumberbatch, Christopher Lee, Bernard Cribbens, and Johnny Vegas.

 Loading Video...